some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The Service Discovery shall delay multicast/broadcast answers to Find Service Entries and Find Eventgroup Entries as well as multicast/broadcast answers to Request Service Entries and Subscribe Eventgroup Entries after a delay as defined in REQUEST_RESPONSE_DELAY.
+The Service Discovery shall delay answers to entries that were transported in a multicast/broadcast SOME/IP-SD message using the configuration item REQUEST_RESPONSE_DELAY.

+This applies to FindService entries.

+.. feat_req:: 🎯
+    :id: feat_req_someipsd_766
+    :reqtype: Requirement
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+The REQUEST_REPONSE_DELAY shall also apply to unicast messages triggered by multicast messages (e.g. Subscribe Eventgroup after Offer Service).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_624